 Legal Aid allows people who would not otherwise be able to afford it to get help for their legal problems.
-The Northern Ireland Legal Services Commission provide funding to help people who qualify to get legal advice and representation in the event of a case going to court
+The Northern Ireland Legal Services Agency provides funding to help people who qualify to get legal advice and representation in the event of a case going to court

 Applying for Legal Aid